-AB 540 allows eligible undocumented student to have access to in-state tuition at public colleges and universities in California.
-Eligibility for AB 540 was expanded upon through AB 2000 and SB 68 to include more California students to qualify for in-state tuition.
+AB 540 allows eligible undocumented student access to in-state tuition at public colleges and universities in California.
+Eligibility for AB 540 was expanded through AB 2000 and SB 68 to include more California students.
+For more detailed information: AB540, AB 2000 and SB68:

 How do I qualify for in-state tuition?